ghuibregtse/CS537-Intro-to-Operating-Systems/README.md

 Repository for OS programming assignments

 Each folder contains a programming assignment that I completed during my Intro to Operating Systems class at UW-Madison.
-Each folder contains a more indepth README about the program.
+Each folder contains a in-depth README about the program.

 Name:     Garret Huibregtse